-When the whole of the ball passes over the goal-line excluding that portion between the goal-posts, either in the air or on the ground, having last been played by one of the attacking team, it shall be kicked direct into play beyond the penalty-area from a point within that half of the goal-area nearest to where it crossed the line, by a player of the defending team.
-A goalkeeper shall not receive the ball into his hands from a goalkick in order that he may thereafter kick it into play.
+When the whole of the ball passes over the goal-line excluding that portion between the goal-posts, either in the air or on the ground, having last been played by one of the attacking team, it shall be kicked direct into play beyond the penalty-area from any point within the goal-area by a player of the defending team.
+A goalkeeper shall not receive the ball into his hands from a goal-kick in order that he may thereafter kick it into play.
 If the ball is not kicked beyond the penalty-area, i.e. direct into play, the kick shall be retaken.
 The kicker shall not play the ball a second time until it has touched or been played by another player.
 A goal shall not be scored direct from such a kick.
-Players of the team opposing that of the player taking the goal-kick shall remain outside the penalty-area until the ball has been kicked out of the penalty-area.
+Players of the team opposing that of the player taking the goalkick shall remain outside the penaltyarea until the ball has been kicked out of the penalty-area.